aeyobd/dwarfs/thesis/appendix.md

 ```

-## An MCMC model

-We additionally consider a model which solves for the density relative to the background in each annulus.
-This model is specified as
-$$
-\log\Sigma_i \sim {\rm U}(-12, 6)
-$$
-where the stars are statically placed into each bin.
-This model solves for the density in each bin independently.

 # Velocity modelling and comparisons

 Here, we describe in additional detail, our methods and comparisons for RV modelling between studies.